 5 | 6 | 10 | 72 | 2,298 |

-Text inclusion scale
+Text inclusion scores

 - 1 = Direct reference to source material.
 If the film made a direct quote from the main point of the paragraph, the film was graded “1” for it.